Daniel Kickert: Australia and New Zealand (2014–2021)

 On 13 August 2014, Kickert signed with Melbourne United for the 2014–15 NBL season.
 In 28 games for Melbourne, he averaged 13.8 points and 4.4 rebounds per game.

 On 10 June 2015, Kickert re-signed with United for the 2015–16 season.
 He came very close to becoming the first NBL player ever to join the exclusive 50–40–90 club.
 He did reach the required splits—finishing the season with figures of 52.5/47.2/90.5—but fell four made free throws short of the minimum requirements.
 Kickert helped United win the minor premiership in 2015–16 with a first-place finish and an 18–10 record, while earning All-NBL First Team honours.
 In 28 games, he averaged 14.8 points, 3.8 rebounds and 1.2 assists per game.

 On 8 April 2016, Kickert signed with the Brisbane Bullets.
 After coming close in 2015–16, Kickert became the first player in NBL history to join the 50–40–90 club in 2016–17.
 He averaged 12.8 points per game and shot 54.4 percent from the field, 45.9 percent from three and 95.0 percent from the line.

 In the 2017 off-season, Kickert had a stint with the South West Metro Pirates of the Queensland Basketball League, and competed at the 2017 FIBA Asia Cup with the Australian Boomers.

 With the Bullets in 2017–18, Kickert recorded 50–40–90 numbers for the second consecutive year, averaging 14 points per game while shooting 52.2 percent from the field, 41.8 percent from three and 92.2 percent from the line.

 On 27 April 2018, Kickert signed a two-year deal with the Sydney Kings, with a team option for the second year.
 The Kings took up that option on 29 March 2019.

 In April 2019, Kickert joined the Hawke's Bay Hawks for the 2019 New Zealand NBL season, but injured his back in the first game.
 He returned to action in mid-May, but only managed seven games for the season due to the back injury.

 On 3 September 2020, Kickert re-signed with the Kings on a one-year deal.
 At age 37, he was the league's oldest player in the 2020–21 NBL season.

 On 11 June 2021, Kickert announced his retirement from professional basketball.

 National team career

 Kickert competed for the Australian Boomers at the 2006 Stanković Continental Champions' Cup, 2006 FIBA World Championship, 2011 London Invitational Tournament, 2017 FIBA Asia Cup, and 2018 Commonwealth Games.
 In July 2018, Kickert was involved in the Philippines–Australia basketball brawl during the FIBA Basketball World Cup Asian qualification.
 As a result, he was suspended for five games.

 Coaching career

-In September 2021, Kickert stepped into the role of Assistant Coach and Player Development Coordinator for the Sydney Kings.
+In September 2021, Kickert joined the Sydney Kings coaching staff as an assistant coach and player development coordinator.
+He won two NBL championships during his time as an assistant coach, parting ways with the Kings in March 2025.